DigitalState/Platform-User-Bundle/README.md

 # Platform-User-Bundle

-The User bundle extends the OroUserBundle and provides additional core user functionality.
+The User bundle extends the OroUserBundle and provides the developers additional core user functionality.

 ## Table of Contents